AvailLang/Avail/avail-plugin/README.md

 * ***initializeAvail*** - Initializes the Avail project.
 It will create both the roots' and repositories' directories if they don't exist.
-It will also move the `avail-stdlib` jar into the roots directory if `useAvailStdLib` is set to `true` (*see Configuration section*).
+It will also move the `avail-stdlib` jar into the roots' directory if `useAvailStdLib` is set to `true` (*see Configuration section*).
 It creates the roots specified in the `avail` extension through the `createRoot` function.
 It will also run the arbitrary lambdas included with the `root` functions (*see